 6. Mindful Walking

 Do you love taking walks?
 Not only are they good for your health, they’re also a great way to practice mindfulness meditation.
 See if you can take at least fifteen minutes a few times a week to walk in a quiet, peaceful environment.
 When you practice walking meditation, try to move slowly and deliberately, maintaining awareness of your posture.
 Focus your attention on the present activity and try to notice when other thoughts distract you.
 Bring your mind gently back to walking: the contact of your feet with the ground, the sensation of moving forward in space, the rhythm of your breath.

 These mindfulness meditation exercises are very easy to put into practice.
 They remind us that being mindful is not just about sitting still and watching the breath.
 If we’re willing to interrupt our habitual ways of functioning, we can choose mindful awareness over distraction almost anytime.
-For more information read Top 10 Best Tips on How to Meditate or try our Learn to Meditate program.
+For more information read our sister article on Mindfulness Exercises: 4 beneficial mindful techniques and activities you can try today.